GOP unveils massive tax cut plan

 Anti-tax activist Grover Norquist praised the bill as "long overdue" and "great news for taxpayers" while Democratic leaders suggested they have no interest in compromise.

-"I’m not going to rest until this bill dies," Senate Minority Leader Chuck Schumer said at at a rally outside the Capitol Wednesday.
+"I’m not going to rest until this bill dies," Senate Minority Leader Chuck Schumer, D-N.Y., said at at a rally outside the Capitol on Wednesday.